KawtharE/MyStoreApp/README.md

                   |---storeList-view.js
         |---app.js

- Now each of these js file have the same structure:
+ Now, each of these js file have the same structure:

         var app = app || {};